Best Dynamic Microphones to Buy in 2026

 What result should you expect when recording two people correctly?
 The result should be balanced, professional dialogue with clear separation between voices — essential for interviews, podcasts, and recorded conversations.

 Which audio interface should you use?
-Use a dual-input audio interface such as Focusrite Scarlett 2i2 or SSL 2.
+A dual-input audio interface such as the Focusrite Scarlett 2i2, Audient iD14 MKII, SSL 2, or Universal Audio Volt 2 provides clean microphone preamps and straightforward recording for interviews and podcasts.

 How to choose a dynamic microphone